FoilPHP/Foil/README.md

 # Requirements

 Foil is framework agnostic, only thing needed is PHP 5.4+ and Composer to add Foil to you PHP project.

+---

+# Backward Incompatibility Notice

+Foil version **0.6** introduced backward incompatibility changes.
+Internal objects mechanism changed a lot, but core features and especially template functions were not affected.

+Please see v0.6 release notes to know more on the topic.

+---

 # License